awsdocs/amazon-redshift-management-guide/doc_source/authorizing-redshift-service.md

 1. Choose the role that you want to modify with specific regions\.

 1. Choose the **Trust Relationships** tab and then choose **Edit Trust Relationship**\.
-A new IAM role that allows Amazon Redshift to access other AWS services on your behalf will have a trust relationship as follows:
+A new IAM role that allows Amazon Redshift to access other AWS services on your behalf has a trust relationship as follows:

    ```
    {